 Elementor is one of the best page builders with a lot of advanced features and functionalities.
 With greater features, you may face some bugs and errors while creating your website.
 Elementor has some common bugs and “Preview could not be loaded” is one of them.
 If you are a beginner then this might look frustrating as the error doesn’t provide you any information to solve it.
-So let’s see how you can fix the preview could not be loaded error easily.
+So let’s see how you can fix the preview that could not be loaded error easily.

 Enable safe mode

 When you face this error the first thing you need to do is to enable the safe mode.
-Safe mode will help you to troubleshoot the problem of your website. when you are enabling the safe mode it will separate the Elementor and WordPress from others themes and plugins of your website.
+Safe mode will help you to troubleshoot the problem of your website. when you are enabling the safe mode it will separate the Elementor and WordPress from other themes and plugins of your website.
 So you can easily troubleshoot the reason o the error.

-To enable the safe mode go to Elementor > Tools page and then select the enable option from the safe mode dropdown.
+To enable the safe mode go to Elementor > Tools page and then select the Enable option from the safe mode dropdown.